j-herr/zoo-manager/README.md

 report class where you can open each file that was written to and view their contents.

 **** On the animal class make sure you type the "$" for food cost (Example: $4.00)****

+**The Gift shop portion provided with lots of trouble and unfortunately did not get implemented in time for submission.